lrAlval/SAA-C03/docs/storage/DynamoDB.md

 - all features of [[Kinesis]]

 ## Global Tables
-- active active setup for multi region
+- active setup for multi region.
-- two way replication
+- Two-way replication.
-- must enable Streams as prerequiste
+- Must enable streams as prerequisite.
+	- To get a changelog used to replicate data across  replica tables in other regions.

 ## Backups
 - automated backups up to 35 days with PITR to restore to new table